Werner-Staeblein/Project-2-modified-resubmit/README.md

 The ten questions are randomly drawn from a catalog of quiz questions to ensure each quiz round provides a different set of questions.

-During any given trivia round, the user receives immediate feedback on four dimensions:
+During any given trivia round, the user receives immediate feedback on five dimensions:

 (i) First, a change of color of the radio button for the answer chosen by the user.

 (ii) Second, highlight the correct answer in green and, if the user clicks a wrong answer, the user is shown in red color that the chosen answer was wrong while the correct answer is shown in green color.

 (iii) Third, the user receives continuous feedback on the number of correct answers already made versus the incorrect answers made during the quiz round.

 (iv) Fourth, the user is provided immediate feedback by changing the "Submit" button "NextQuestion" button once an answer is submitted.
 The change of name of the button happens simultaneously with the immediate feedback provided with green/red colors for the answer provided by the user.

 (v) Fifth, upon user choice, the user can see all answers clicked during the trivia round split by correct and wrong answers provided by the user supplemented with the respective correct answer to each quiz question.

 After opening a quiz with the 'Start JS Quiz' button, the user can decide to restart the quiz by clicking on the logo on the top left of the website.
 This will take the user back to the start of the quiz.
 When the user decides to click the JS logo to start a new quiz round, the scoring of results starts again at zero and no interim points achieved for discontinued quiz rounds are stored.